yamil-issa/kirby-samurai-web/README.md

 # Samurai Kirby

-Online reaction duel (in the style of the "Samurai Kirby" minigame from Smash Bros), meant to eventually run as a Discord Activity.
+Online reaction duel (in the style of the "Samurai Kirby" minigame from Kirby Super Star), meant to eventually run as a Discord Activity.
 This stage focuses purely on getting it running locally, without the Discord SDK.

+## How to play
+The game is live at `kirby-samurai.one`

+- In Discord: launch it as an Activity from a voice channel (you'll need to be added as an App Tester first — the app isn't verified yet, see the checklist below).
+- In a browser: just open the link above.
+Share the exact URL it gives you (it includes a room code) with whoever you want to play against — opening that same link is what matches the two of you together.

 ## Architecture